Metalrazor/ga-learner-dsmp-repo/ML-Forest-type-cover-Prediction/README.md

 The study area includes four wilderness areas located in the Roosevelt National Forest of northern Colorado.
 Each observation is a 30m x 30m patch.
 You are asked to predict an integer classification for the forest cover type.

-Aim of the Project:
+### Aim of the Project:

 It is a guided project, aimed at training the learner with industry level dataset.
-In this project I had the opportunity to learn how to conduct Exploratory Data Analysis and Data Pre-processing on datasets.
+In this project I had the opportunity to learn how to conduct Feature selection on datasets using various methods.

 The seven types are: